ghuntley/tyk-docs/tyk-docs/content/tyk-on-prem/installation/with-kubernetes/with-kubernetes.md

 {{< note success >}}
 **Note**

-When installing the Tyk Pro helm chart the `--wait` argument is important to enable the Tyk Dashboard to bootstrap.
+When installing the Tyk Pro helm chart the `--wait` argument is important to enable the Tyk Manager to bootstrap.
 {{< /note >}}